Orange County Divorce & Family Law Attorneys

 When a romantic relationship ends, it can be very painful.
 Feelings of sadness, anger, and regret may overwhelm you and make you doubt whether you’ll ever be able to pick up the pieces of your life and move forward.
 The experience is even more stressful when there are children involved.

-The Law Offices of Joshua P. Visco and Sue Sahami is committed to helping families throughout Orange County, CA navigate the legal challenges associated with
+OC Family Law & Divorce is committed to helping families throughout Orange County, CA navigate the legal challenges associated with

 ending a marriage or domestic partnership.
 Whether you pursue a divorce, legal separation, or annulment, we will guide you through the process with compassion, support, and encouragement while ensuring that your rights and interests are fully protected.